LmaA-aD/AdKats/README.md

 	</tr>
 </table>

-Players may also be 'forgiven', which will reduce their total point value by 1 each time, this is useful if you have a website where players can apologize for their actions in-game.
+Players may also be 'forgiven', which will reduce their Total Points value by 1 each time, this is useful if you have a website where players can apologize for their actions in-game.
 Players can be forgiven into negative total point values which is why a 'less than 1' clause is needed. <br/><br/>